Ceelog/phpdoc-en/src/ref/json.md

 Returns the value encoded in `json` in appropriate PHP type.
-Values *true*, *false* and *null* are returned as **`true`**, **`false`** and **`null`** respectively. **`null`** is returned if the `json` cannot be decoded or if the encoded data is deeper than the recursion limit.
+Values *true*, *false* and *null* are returned as **`true`**, **`false`** and **`null`** respectively. **`null`** is returned if the `json` cannot be decoded or if the encoded data is deeper than the nesting limit.

 ### Changelog